Eliminating Quantization Errors in Classification-Based Sound Source Localization: Loss functions

 where $\mathcal{L}^{\mathrm{MSE (wo)}}$ represents the MSE loss function without $\sigma(\cdot)$.
 However, if we take this approach, we need an additional operation to ensure that the predicted distribution does not exceed the boundary values, which can be expressed as $\boldsymbol{\hat y} = \{\mathrm{min}(\mathrm{max}(0, \kappa_i), 1)\}_{i=0}^I$.

 The above discussion pertains to loss functions for single label.
-If necessary, adopting the strategy mentioned in \cite{feng2023soft}, which calculates the loss for multiple labels separately and then adds them together with weights to jointly optimize the DNN, may improve performance for the for multiple label cases.
+If necessary, adopting the strategy mentioned in \cite{feng2023soft}, which calculates the loss for multiple labels separately and then adds them with weights to jointly optimize the DNN, may improve performance.